openshift-service-mesh/sail-operator/docs/ossm/ossm2-vs-ossm3.md

 While OpenShift Service Mesh 2 used a resource called `ServiceMeshControlPlane` to configure Istio, OpenShift Service Mesh 3 uses a resource called `Istio`.

 The `Istio` resource contains a `spec.values` field that derives its schema from Istio’s Helm chart values.
 While this is a different configuration schema than `ServiceMeshControlPlane` uses, the fact that it is derived from Istio’s configuration means that configuration examples from the community Istio documentation can often be applied directly to Red Hat OpenShift Service Mesh’s `Istio` resource.
-The `spec.values` field has a similar format in `IstioOperator` resource (which is not part of OpenShift Service Mesh), with the `Istio` resource providing an additional validation schema enabling the ability to explore the resource using the OpenShift CLI command `oc explain istios.spec.values`.
+The `spec.values` field in the `IstioOperator` resource (which is not part of OpenShift Service Mesh) has a similar format.
+The `Istio` resource provides an additional validation schema enabling the ability to explore the resource using the OpenShift CLI command `oc explain istios.spec.values`.

 # New resource: `IstioCNI`